 There are a number of places you can find chicks but the local farm store is probably the most obvious and most popular place.
 Other choices are a local homesteader, a breeder (online or locally) or a friend.

 I bought my most recent chicks from The Hatching House in CT because they don’t just throw the roosters away like many hatcheries.
+UPDATE: I had a bad experience with this company.
+First the chicks were late (no big deal) then we received 25% roosters, and then no one responded back when I inquired about the high number of roosters.
+I don’t recommend them.

 Read this post to learn more about where to get your chicks and the pros and cons of each method.